-Investor interest in Northbound and Southbound trading fluctuated over time.
+Since the launch of Shanghai Connect in November 2014, investor interest in Northbound and Southbound trading fluctuated over time.
 Since launch, Northbound trading was more active than Southbound trading for most of the time.
-However, the recent trend shows that Southbound trading value has picked up and surpassed Northbound trading in recent months.
-(See section 2.)
+However, the trend since late 2015 shows that Southbound trading value has picked up and surpassed Northbound trading.
+Northbound trading in December 2016 increased significantly upon the launch of Shenzhen Connect.
+Data showed that nearly 30% of Northbound trading in the month accrued to Shenzhen Connect.
+(See section 2 for details.)